 - Missing Personnel 3rd Battalion Welsh Guards North Africa

 - Reference: WO 361/925

 - Notes: A short document, covering the 3rd Battalion Welsh Guards’ missing in the Tunisian Campaign.
 There are statements by 775418 Lance-Corporal R. Barnes, 2737440 Lance-Corporal Jones, 2786347 Lance-Corporal G. Evans and 2737153 Guardsman Owen Jones on 2737153 Guardsman Charles Oliver Sellick.
-There is also a statement by 2735402 Lance-Coporal Davies on 2738158 Guardsman Arhtur John Burgess and 2564442 Guardsman Leonard Jones.
+There is also a statement by 2735402 Lance-Corporal Davies on 2738158 Guardsman Arthur John Burgess and 2564442 Guardsman Leonard Jones.
 All three missing men were later ascertained to have died.

 - Missing Personnel Welsh Guards North West Europe

 - Reference: WO 361/648

 - Notes: A useful document if you’re researching a soldier who was initially posted as missing or was captured during the war.
 Most of the pages in the file consist of individual reports into missing servicemen.
 These record when they were last seen, who by and in what circumstances.
 The 2nd Battalion reports often record the rest of the missing soldier’s tank crew.
 For example, 2738036 Guardsman D. V. Wilcox went missing on 9 September 1944, while serving as part of the crew of No.187999 Cromwell tank which was hit.
 The other four crew are named, as are the circumstances of the tank’s destruction and efforts to ascertain whether they had become casualties.
 The last contact was from the tank commander by wireless, stating they were bailing out.
 Wilcox was taken prisoner by the Germans and survived the war.